intermine/im-docs/docs/get-started/tutorial/index.rst

   the organism id for malaria

 `fasta.includes = MAL*.fasta`
+  files to process

 This will create features of the class `Chromosome` with `primaryIdentifier` set and the `Chromosome.sequence` reference set to a `Sequence` object.
 Also created are a `DataSet` and `DataSource` as evidence.

 Loading FASTA data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now load the `malaria-chromosome-fasta` source by running this command:
+Now run the `malaria-chromosome-fasta` source by running this command:

 ::